-III.
-INDEPENDENT DIRECTORS UNITED STATES UNITED STATES LONDON STOCK EXCHANGE HONG KONG STOCK EXCHANGE NYSE AMERICAN NASDAQ GLOBAL MARKET / CAPITAL AIM GEM MARKET □ A majority of the board of directors must be comprised of independent directors within 1 year of the listing date. □ Must have a sufficient number of independent directors to satisfy the audit committee requirements. □ No director qualifies as "independent" unless the board of directors affirmatively determines that the director does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director. □ A director is not independent if the director: o is, or during the past 3 years was, employed by the company See summary for Global Select Market.
-Companies are required to adopt a recognized corporate governance code.
-Whilst a number have adopted the UK Corporate Governance Code, the majority operate using the code of corporate governance issued by the Quoted Companies' Alliance (QCA Code).
-The commentary below and under the headings "Board Committees; Executive Sessions" assumes that the QCA Code applies.
-A company should have at least 2 independent non-executive directors although larger boards will require more.
-The expectation is that at least half of the board will be independent See summary for Main Board. (except as an interim executive officer if such employment did not last longer than one year); is an immediate family member of an individual who is, or during the past 3 years was, employed by the company as an executive officer; non-executive directors.
-Independence is a judgment call to be made by the board (the OCA Code provides some guidance) and the fact that a director has held office for greater than 9 years does not preclude a judgment that he or she is independent.
+NYSE AMERICAN NASDAQ GLOBAL MARKET / CAPITAL MARKET DON STOCK EXCHANGE HONG KONG STOCK EXCHANGE CAPITAL MARKET A 13.4 CAPITAL MARKET AIM GEM A majority of the heard of directors must be comprised.
+See summary for Global Select Market.
+Companies are re of independent directors within 1 year of the listing date.
+Must have a sufficient number of independent directors to satisfy the audit committee requirements.
+No director qualifies as "independent" unless the board of directors affirmatively determines that the director does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+A director is not independent if the director: A director is not independent if the director: Sessions" assume expectation is the independent of the director director is not independent if the director: A director is not independent if the director: Sessions" assume expectation is the independent in carrying out the responsibilities of a director.
+A director is not independent if the director: Sessions" assume expectation is the independent non-like the director in the properties of the provided independent in the properties of the provided independent in the provid e required to adopt a recognized corporate ode.
+Whilst a number have adopted the UK vernance Code, the majority operate using the rate governance issued by the Quoted lliance (QCA Code).
+The commentary below headings "Board Committees; Executive umes that the QCA Code applies.
+Tould have at least 2 independent non-executive bough larger boards will require more.
+The that at least half of the board will be non-executive directors.
+The sis a judgment call to be made by the board (the oxides some guidance) and the fact that a lead office for greater than 9 years does not gment that he or she is independent.
+GEM See summary for Main Board.